 Days sales outstanding ("DSO") is one of the key factors that we use to evaluate the condition of our accounts receivable and the related allowances for contractual adjustments and uncollectibles.
 DSO reflects the timeliness of cash collections on billed revenue and the level of reserves on outstanding accounts receivable.
-Our DSO was 51.0 days at March 31, 2012 as compared to 52.3 days at December 31, 2011.
+Our DSO improved to 48.7 days at September 30, 2012 as compared to 52.3 days at December 31, 2011, primarily as a result of improvements in cash collections at existing units as well as the continued integration of our recent acquisitions.